Fateme-sl/Geospatial-data-generator/README.md

 read_values_file(): Reads contour values from a file. generate_raster_files(): Generates raster files from latitude and longitude data.

 #Running the Scripts
 To run the scripts, follow these steps:

+Vector Generation:

-Vector Generation: Run the first script to parse text files and generate JSON files in the specified output directory.
+Run the first script to parse text files and generate JSON files in the specified output directory.

+Splitting Polygons:

-Splitting Polygons: Run the second script to split the polygons and save the new JSON files.
+Run the second script to split the polygons and save the new JSON files.

+Raster Generation:

-Raster Generation: Run the third script to convert the JSON files into GeoPackage and GeoJSON formats and generate raster files.
+Run the third script to convert the JSON files into GeoPackage and GeoJSON formats and generate raster files.

+#Input data format:

 Ensure that the input text files (LINES.txt and LINESIDX.DAT) and the output directories are correctly specified in the scripts before running them.